 Featured in the climax of Dan Brown's novel, Rosslyn Chapel is only 30 minutes from the city centre and is an architectural jewel.
 Wander the nearby well marked paths of Roslin Glen and view the ruined Castle.

 Popular destinations for day trips from Edinburgh include locations such as;

 This compact yet thriving city is the perfect size for a day trip and boasts a rich selection of contemporary and historic attractions.
 A city with strong links to William Wallace and Robert the Bruce, its most striking landmark is its castle, which while steeped in history is also a thriving arts and concert venue.
-Known as ‘the heart of Scotland’, Stirling is also home to our other Young Learner Summer Programme.
+Known as ‘the heart of Scotland’.

 Probably Scotland’s most celebrated coastal town, St Andrews is home to one of the world’s oldest universities and is popularly known as The Home of Golf.
 As the centre of religious life in medieval Scotland, it is not surprisingly awash with history and the ruins of the once-mighty cathedral are a must-see.
 Bracing walks can be enjoyed along the town’s beaches - perhaps the finest in Fife - and the town offers a host of interesting shops and places to eat.